danielsaidi/Vandelay/README.md

 Check out the demo app for an example on how this can be done.

 ## QR Code support

-You can add QR code scanning support with [VandelayQR][VandelayQR].
-It lets you import data by scanning QR codes.
+You can generate QR codes with the `QrCodeGenerator` implementations in this library.
+You can import data from a scanned QR code with a `UrlImporter`.

 ## Demo App